youssefhusseinn/spellchecker/README.md

 # spellchecker
-Spell checking project using binary search tree.
+Implentation of the binary search tree data structure then using it for a spelling checker project.